marcellelee/marcellelee.github.io/index.md

 > You must be the change you wish to see in the world. ~ Mahatma Gandhi

 ### Selected Materials -- Workshops, Blogs, Articles, and Talks
+Reuse of my materials is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).

 [Another Day, Another Fraudulent App](https://www.whiteops.com/blog/another-day-another-fraudulent-app) - researched and written in collaboration with [Aaron](https://twitter.com/aaronsdevera) and [Ian](https://twitter.com/palleiko)

 [Phishing Season Has Opened, Don't Get Hooked](https://www.mdcyber.com/blog/phishing-season/) - written for the Cybersecurity Association of Maryland